Windscribe/Desktop-App/README.md

 - Recommended 120 GB of storage (Need to take a closer look at this number, we may be able to get away with as little as 80GB)
 - Install brew (brew.sh)
     - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-- Xcode 11.3.1 (See below "Install Xcode") (MacOS Catalina) / 11.7 (Big Sur)
+- Install Xcode 11.3.1 if using MacOS Catalina, or Xcode 11.7 if using Big Sur
     - Note: these downloads will require successful AppleID login:
     - https://download.developer.apple.com/Developer_Tools/Xcode_11.7/Xcode_11.7.xip
     - https://download.developer.apple.com/Developer_Tools/Xcode_11.3.1/Xcode_11.3.1.xip
+    - The brew install step above will have installed the Xcode command-line tools.
+Make sure to run Xcode after installing it, and set the Command Line Tools in Preferences->Locations to the version of Xcode you installed.

 - git (https://git-scm.com/downloads).
 This step is optional, as git is bundled with Xcode.
     - brew install git
+- Clone the repository.

-- Install your signing certificate in the Keychain
+- Install your signing certificate in the Keychain.
+This step is not required if you will only be making debug builds.
 - Install Auto-Tools and 7-Zip (See below "Install Auto-Tools")
 - Install Wireguard build tools (brew install swiftlint go)
 - Install CppCheck (brew install cppcheck)